inkOfPixel/inkofpixel.com/_site/posts/sms-marketing.md

       medium.
 In order to stand out your e-commerce needs to offer an overall better experience than your competitors.
 We are not only talking about your products, but also your customer support, your discount codes etc.
-      Personalized SMS can help achieve the required to create a loyal customer base.

       Despite being one of the simplest communication methods between mobile